cantina/cantina/README.md

 the main idea behind Cantina is to divide functionality into independent plugins.
 'Plugins' follow the broadway spec (so please reference their docs for more info).

-Loaing a plugin into your app is as simple as:
+Loading a plugin into your app is as simple as:

 ```js
 app.use(cantina.plugins.controllers);